 The graphic-analytical method, indeed, determines the relative position of related languages in space at a certain time what allows us to investigate the origin and development of languages in the prehistoric period.
 The idea of the method consists of the geometrical interpretation of interrelations of related languages on the basis of a quantitative evaluation of mutual linguistic units in pairs of languages of one language family or group.
 A greater affinity of languages is usually associated with a large number of mutual linguistic units, of which words are most suitable for statistical processing.
 A large number of words allows you to avoid excessive values of distinct language units for the evaluation of kinship when their number is small.
-The starting point in the development of the method was the assumption of the existence of an inversely relationship between the number of mutual words in a pair of languages and the distance between the areas in which these languages were formed.
+The starting point in the development of the method was the assumption of the existence of an inverse relationship between the number of mutual words in a pair of languages and the distance between the areas in which these languages were formed.
 Simply put, the closer the speakers of two related languages dwelled to each other, the more mutual words are present in their languages.
 It is clear that the words have to be ancient, such that a man could use even in prehistoric times, and not those words that arose later on the higher steps of social development.
 Segregating words of ancient origin is not easy, but in reality, there are various methods for this.

 Let us try to substantiate the made assumption mathematically.
 Guided by the conclusions of Hermann Paul, we can assume that when some people settle on a vast and plain territory with no special geographical obstacles during the process of its cultural formation, at some point the increase of its vocabulary connected with these advances will eventuate in the development of isolated dialects from the original unitary language of this people.
 And these dialects will produce such language continuum that will result in the differences between isolated dialects that increase monotonously and proportional to the distance separating certain ethnical groups as speakers of these dialects.